 For many years, Larimer Street thrived as a bustling commercial hub.
 That was until the turn of the century, when it became run down and filled with liquor stores, flophouses, and pawn shops.

 It’s known as Larimer Square these days, and it’s once again a thriving area of downtown Denver.
 Here you’ll find independent shops, restaurants run by famous chefs, and some lively bars.
-It’s one of the coolest places to visit in Denver, so be sure to add it to your list.
 Get directions to Larimer Square on the map here.

 14. Denver Center for the Performing Arts